keycloak/keycloak-containers/server/README.md

     ./keycloak/bin/jboss-cli.sh --connect --command='/subsystem=logging/root-logger=ROOT:change-root-log-level(level=DEBUG)'
     ./keycloak/bin/jboss-cli.sh --connect --command='/subsystem=logging/logger=org.keycloak:write-attribute(name=level,value=DEBUG)'

+### Debugging jgroups discovery

+if `JGROUPS_DISCOVERY_PROTOCOL` is set, the container will look for a discovery script in

+    /opt/jboss/tools/cli/jgroups/discovery/[protocol].cli

+If that file doesn't exist, a `default.cli` script will be run instead.

+Normally the output from these scripts is discarded.
+However if you wish to debug these scripts you can send the output to stderr/stdout by setting the environment variable:

+    JGROUPS_DISCOVERY_CLI_LOGGING=true

 ### Enabling proxy address forwarding

 When running Keycloak behind a proxy, you will need to enable proxy address forwarding.